MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-ha-install.md

 - The library server can't be a scale-out file server (SOFS).
 It must be on a failover cluster that doesn't use the SOFS cluster role.
 This is because when you deploy the library, the VMM agent is deployed on the host.
 For SOFS, there are multiple hosts in a cluster provides shares, which makes it complicated for agent deployment.
 When you have a standalone or clustered library server, you can use storage on SOFS by creating shares on it.
 - You can deploy the library shares on a cluster with physical nodes or a guest cluster.
 - If you want to add clustered storage when you create the cluster, ensure that all the computers can access the storage.
-- If you want to deploy a distributed VMM library in different datacenters, you'll need to set up a scheduled copy between the two library shares.
+- If you want to deploy a distributed VMM library in different datacenters, you need to set up a scheduled copy between the two library shares.
 No replication is available.

 ## Next steps